 The Scale Out Media Center feature allows you to “Scale Out” as your business grows by adding nodes.
 You can expand one or more Media Storage nodes and proxies across multiple nodes using no metadata database or director as a single repository with redundancy, failover, and scalability.
 Performance and bandwidth increases as new nodes are added.
 Best of all, you can manage multiple nodes with just a single user interface.
 Each time a node is Scaled Out, it adds more capacity, more throughput, and more concurrency.
 Installation, management, and scaling is simple to achieve at any size.

 CPU horsepower and memory to process and manage your media.

 Integrated Scale out High Availability Repository?

 Scale Out NAS Repository is a distributed file system that can Scale to theoretical unlimited petabytes all while handling thousands of clients.
 It functions as a distributed data overlay, polling together Storage building blocks over TCP/IP, aggregating disk resources and managing data in a single global namespace.
-The unified platform handles blocks, files, objects as well.
+The unified platform handles blocks, files and objects as well.

 Scale out Enterprise Repository:

-NO Metadata – NO MetaData Director, NO Centralize Database, Any request can be handled by any node at any time by hashing the Read/Write request to calculate the file location across all the nodes.
+NO Metadata – NO MetaData Director, NO Centralize Database, any request can be handled by any node at any time by hashing the Read/Write request to calculate the file location across all the nodes.
 By automatically calculating the answer, Integrated Scale Out NAS avoid bottleneck and Metadata corruption and can handle a wide range of files size without affecting the performance and allowing for unlimited scalability.

 In addition to No Metadata Model, Other performance Techniques employees are: Read ahead, Write behind, Async IO, Intelligent I/O, Aggregated Operations,